GeovanniG/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Create a simple tic tac toe game

-A tic tac toe game will be created to practice using HTML, CSS, and Javascript.
+Create a tic tac toe game to practice Javascript.

+## What remains to be done:
+- form validation
+- improve css
+- improve UI